vacuumlabs/cryptofund-utilities/README.md

 To solve such issues, there's a simple rule: before doing the trade, run script once, and get all the data you need.
 Even if the trade itself takes some time and prices change, don't re-run the script.
-This way, the trades won't be accounted as precise as possible, but the whole system will be fair.
+This way, the trades won't be accounted as precisely as possible, but the whole system will be fair.
 System, which adds a bit of (fair) randomness to each trade is still quite a good system.

 ## Fees